-The Functional Assessment Staging Test (FAST) is another scale that is used to describe the stages of dementia.
-Like the GDS Scale, FAST also employs a seven-stage system based on one’s level of functioning and ability to perform daily living activities.
-However, FAST focuses more on an individual’s level of functioning and activities of daily living versus cognitive decline.
+The Functional Assessment Staging Test (FAST) is another scale that describes the stages of dementia.
+Like the GDS Scale, FAST is a seven-stage system based more on one’s level of functioning and ability to perform activities of daily living (ADLs) than on cognitive decline.
 Note: A person may be at a different stage cognitively (GDS stage) than functionally (FAST stage).

 |Functional Assessment Staging Test (FAST)